Requests to your Functions are billed as Cloudflare Workers requests. Workers plans and pricing can be found in the Workers documentation.

-Requests to your Pages functions count towards your quota for the Workers Free plan.
+Requests to your Pages Functions count towards your quota for the Workers Free plan.
 For example, you could use 50,000 Functions requests and 50,000 Workers requests to use your full 100,000 daily request usage.
-Free plan daily request counts reset at midnight UTC.
-Requests to static assets that do not include Functions are free and unlimited, regardless of your plan.
+The free plan daily request limit resets at midnight UTC.

 There are two modes in Project Settings that determine how a Function will behave once the daily request limit has been reached: 1) Fail open and 2) Fail closed.

 Once the daily request limit has been reached, Projects in fail open mode will bypass the Function and prevent it from operating on incoming traffic.
 Incoming requests will behave as if there was no Function, and pass through to the site’s static assets.
 This is the default configuration for all Pages projects.